karmaniverous/stan-core/.stan/system/stan.requirements.md

 ### Non‑goals

 - No CLI/TTY responsibilities (no Commander, no clipboard, no editor spawning).
-- No console output; diagnostics/warnings must flow back as data or via optional callbacks.
+- No console output; diagnostics/warnings must flow back as data or via optional callbacks to the caller (CLI).
 - No long‑running interactive state (transport‑agnostic services only).

 ### Public API (representative; stable)